 Looking for a vegetarian lentil soup recipe?
 Try this one.
 It costs just $2.53 for four servings!

 Or try this one: Lentil and chicken sausage soup (47 cents per serving)

-2 cups of water plus 1 chicken boullion cube, or 1 can of chicken broth plus 1 cup of water
+- 2 cups water + 1 chicken bouillon cube (or 1 can of chicken broth plus 1 cup of water)

 In a large saucepan over medium heat, sauté onion and carrots in olive oil for about three minutes.
 Add garlic and cook for an additional 30 seconds or so.
 Add two cups of water and lentils.
 Cook for about 15 minutes, or until lentils are tender.
 Add a bit more water if the pan goes dry before lentils are fully cooked.